 The landlocked state is popular for some of its unique festivities such as the National Hobo Convention in Britt.
 In the state’s capital Des Monies, the annual World Food Prize Award is handed out, while Decorah hosts the annual Nordic Fest.
 Changing its location yearly, more than 8,500 avid cyclists are selected via random lottery to participate in the RAGBRAI, the oldest and largest bike-touring event of its kind.
 Iowans have a penchant for BIG things; Iowa City is home to the world’s largest wooden nickel, and Strawberry Point houses the world’s biggest strawberry.
 The world’s longest Bullhead Fish statue watches over Crystal Lake, which is also popular for catching the real thing, and is only a few miles away from Iowa’s oldest state park – Backbone.

-Daniels has been established in the United States since 2002 and has grown to become one of the most well respected service partners in the healthcare industry.
+Daniels has been established in Iowa since 2003 and has grown to become one of the most well respected service partners in the healthcare industry.
 Our commitment to honest and transparent pricing, range of world-leading containment solutions, and the delivery of clinical, sustainable and safety outcomes across our solution offering to acute and non-acute healthcare facilities alike, sets Daniels apart.

 Introducing Daniels Bladesafe, a game changing safety device.
-Every year 300,000 American healthcare workers are involved in sharps-related injuries, with more than 42% of these occurring in the OR.
+Every year 300,000 American healthcare workers are involved in sharps-related injuries, with more than 42% occurring in the OR.

 These injuries largely occur through suturing and the passing of sharps.
-OSHA has mandated a “hands-free” technique in regards to the passing of scalpels and syringes.
-However the consistent use of a neutral zone till now has been limited with the use of kidney dishes and flat trays offering sub-optimal protection in safely retrieving instruments.
+OSHA has mandated a “hands-free” technique in regard to the passing of scalpels and syringes.
+However, the consistent use of a neutral zone till now has been limited with the use of kidney dishes and flat trays offering sub-optimal protection in safely retrieving instruments.